tatianeaguirres/old-tatianeaguirres.com-until-2023/src/content/blog/2020-08-04-semantic-html-images/index.md

     <mark>src</mark> is required and specifies the URL of the image to be embedded into the image.
   </li>
   <li>
-    <mark>alt</mark> isn't required because there are few cases when you don't need to use it (as in the case of decorative images), but in most of the cases it's very important in terms of accessibility and you must describe the image clearly.
+    <mark>alt</mark> isn't required because there are few cases when you don't need to use it (as in the case of decorative images), but in most cases, it's very important in terms of accessibility and you must describe the image clearly.
   </li>
   <li>
     <mark>crossorigin</mark> isn't required and is a CORS settings attribute.
 The purpose of the crossorigin attribute is to allow you to configure the CORS requests for the element's fetched data.
 If this attribute is not specified, CORS is not used at all.
 An invalid keyword and an empty string will be handled as the anonymous value.